School spirit is broadly defined as a sense of identity and community shared by members of an educational institution.

 You can see that connection every day on bumper stickers, sweatshirts, pendants, and yard signs.
 Do we even need to mention how branding boosts merchandise sales and fundraising activities?

 Researchers went so far as to study people’s preference for color using rival schools’ brand colors.
 The thought was that color preference should increase with positive feelings (or decrease with negative emotions) when an institution had strongly associated colors.
 They tested their theory on undergraduates at Berkley and Stanford.

 According to that research, “Students not only preferred their own colors more than their rivals did, but the degree of their preference increased with self-rated positive effect (‘school spirit’) for their university.”
 In other words, color preference is often a response to the associations with objects and institutions.

 Now, a question for you.
 As you read this short article, how many logos, color schemes, and mascots came to mind that you associate with your favorite team or memories of your school days?

 Here’s an anecdote that surprised us.
 Our customers tell us that students do not vandalize their drinking fountains, reusable bottle fillers, and water coolers when they add a custom logo or color.
 Now, there is a positive effect of school spirit that will make your maintenance team happy!

 It’s no wonder that custom branding is a common request from our customers.
-So whether it’s custom colors, graphics, or logos, we can add it to your indoor and outdoor drinking fountains, water coolers, and water bottle fillers.
+So whether it’s custom colors, graphics, or logos, we can add it to your indoor and outdoor drinking fountains, water coolers, water bottle fillers, and more.

 Custom branding is now so popular that other Morris Group International divisions have adopted the practice, as well!
 For example, check out Whitehall Manufacturing’s line of rehabilitation products popular with professional and collegiate sports teams.